 We do not explicitly model channels in Amalthea but associate one GPU task to each application.
-These tasks are scheduled by the custom time slice scheduler of the GPU.
-The scheduling policy is explained in section 2.3.
+These tasks are scheduled by the custom time slice scheduler of the GPU with minimum and maximum time slice of 1 ms and 500 ms respectively.
+These attributes are set in the Amalthea model under Operating System -> GPU_Cluster -> GPU_Sched ->User Specific Scheduling Algorithm.
+The scheduling policy is explained in Section 2.3.

 The aforementioned weighted round robin scheduler policy is not directly supported in Amalthea, therefore a custom scheduler is used.
 The individual time slices for the different tasks can be specified in the mapping model when mapping a task to a scheduler "TaskAllocation".
-An example is shown in Figure 12.
+An example is shown in Figure 11.